robertwidfen/emoji-kbd/README.md

 Looking for alternatives I found https://github.com/gilleswaeber/emoji-keyboard from Gilles Weber and added the recent emojis board and was very happy with it for years.

-But when switching back to Linux for the desktop I could not find a proper alternative and thus made my own one - Emoji Kbd - inspired by Gilles.
+But when switching back to Linux for the desktop I could not find a proper alternative and thus made my own one - Emoji Kbd - inspired by emoji-keyboard.

 I like Walker, but not the emoji picker.

 # Todos

+- Update screenshots
 - Add more board layouts

 # Random link list